IX. Twelve-Tone Music

 • Pierre Boulez: Structures 1 for two pianos (1952)

 There were also signs of this mentality already in those “classic” early works.
 For instance, in the first movement of Webern’s Symphonie Op.21 (discussed further in this chapter), the exposition sees pitch classes fixed in specific registers, and his Op.
-27 Variations for Piano has pitches, durations, and dynamics all aligned (for instance, B and G♯ are always eight notes, legato, and forte).
+27 Variations for Piano has pitches, durations, and dynamics all aligned (for instance, B and G♯ are always eighth notes, legato, and forte).

 License